ganyicz/bond/README.md

 The `errors` variable will not be accessible.

-To make slot behave as expected, wrap it in an element with an `x-slot` directive inside your component.
+To make the slot behave as expected, wrap it in an element with an `x-slot` directive inside your component.
 This will reset the scope to the parent for any content inside the slot.

 ```html
 <div {{ $attributes }}>